 Each draw-season sandhill crane hunter must have the appropriate license(s) (page 6), plus a draw permit (hunt codes and dates listed on page 23).
-Applications may be made online: www.wildlife.state.nm.us or telephone: 1-888-248-6866.
-Applications must be made by August 18, 2021 before 5 p.m.
+Applications may be submitted online: www.wildlife.state.nm.us or call: 1-888-248-6866.
+Applications must be submitted by August 17, 2022 before 5 p.m.
 MDT.
-No more than four persons may apply per application and no more than two persons per youth-only hunt application.
+No more than four people may apply per application and no more than two people may apply per youth-only hunt application.
 Nonrefundable application fees are \$7 per resident and \$13 per nonresident.
 Additional information about hunt requirements will be given to successful applicants.
 A federal Duck Stamp is not required.